-- Reforms to business and international taxation would be intended to collect sufficient revenue, build a fairer tax system, and reduce tax incentives that encourage profit shifting and offshoring. - There are proposals to eliminate all fossil fuel subsidies. - Substantial revenues would come from strengthening the taxation of high-income taxpayers. - Income tax rates for those with the highest incomes would increase. - o Reformed taxation of capital income would even the tax treatment of labor and capital income and eliminate a loophole that lets some capital gains income escape income taxation forever. - For extremely wealthy taxpayers, a minimum income tax would require prepayment of taxes on unrealized capital gains, such that liquid taxpayers are taxed at a rate of at least 20% on their income including unrealized capital gains. - Similarly, several loopholes used by high-income taxpayers to avoid income, estate, and gift taxation would be closed-including the carried interest preference and the like-kind exchange real estate preference which would be eliminated for those with the highest incomes. - There are proposals that would improve, modernize, and simplify tax administration-such as proposals to revise tax rules to include digital assets; proposals that improve the tax administration of employee benefits; and proposals that help the IRS address common tax administration issues.
+- Reforms to business and international taxation would be intended to collect sufficient revenue, build a fairer tax system, and reduce tax incentives that encourage profit shifting and offshoring. - There are proposals to eliminate all fossil fuel subsidies. - Substantial revenues would be raised by "strengthening" the taxation of high-income taxpayers, including: - o Increasing income tax rates for those with the highest incomes - Equalizing the tax treatment of labor and capital income and eliminating rules that allow some capital gains income to escape income taxation forever - Imposing a minimum income tax for wealthy taxpayers that would require prepayment of taxes on unrealized capital gains, such that liquid taxpayers are taxed at a rate of at least 20% on their income including unrealized capital gains - Eliminating several rules used to avoid income, estate, and gift taxation-including the carried interest preference and the like-kind exchange real estate preference, which would be eliminated for high earners - There are proposals that the administration claims would improve, modernize, and simplify tax administration-such as proposals to revise tax rules to include digital assets; proposals that improve the tax administration of employee benefits; and proposals that help the IRS address common tax administration issues.

-Read a revenue estimate [PDF 1.4 MB] of the tax proposals in the Green Book.
+Read a revenue estimate [PDF 760 KB] of the tax proposals in the Green Book.

-KPMG will shortly provide a discussion of initial impressions of the tax proposals in the FY 2023 budget, to be followed by a more detailed discussion of the tax provisions in the budget.
+KPMG will shortly provide a discussion of initial impressions of the tax proposals in the FY 2024 budget, to be followed by a more detailed discussion of the tax provisions in the budget.